-For any complaint involving the Governing Body, and specifically Stage 2 when managed by Chair of Governors, and Stage 3 Panels, the Clerk is the contact point for the Complainant and the Panel.
+For any complaint involving the Governing Body, and specifically Stage 2 when managed by Chair of Governors, and Stage 3 reviews, the Clerk is the contact point for the Complainant.
 The Clerk Should:

-- ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR); - collate any written material relevant to the complaint (e.g. stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the meeting within an agreed timescale; - record the proceedings; - circulate the minutes of the meeting; - notify all parties of the committee's decision.
+- ensure that all people involved in the complaint procedure are aware of their legal rights and duties, including any under legislation relating to school complaints, education law, the Equality Act 2010, the Freedom of Information Act 2000, the Data Protection Act (DPA) 2018 and the General Data Protection Regulations (GDPR); - collate any written material relevant to the complaint (e.g. stage 1 paperwork, school and complainant submissions) and send it to the parties in advance of the review within an agreed timescale;